vzhang90/stock-analysis/README.md

 **Stock Performance & Elapsed Time for macro VBA Challenge 2018**
 ![VBA_Challenge_2018](https://github.com/vzhang90/stock-analysis/blob/main/VBA_Challenge_2018.png)

-2018 saw horrible returns for a majority of green energy stocks compared to those of 2017 (which saw overall positive returns).
+2018 saw horrible overall returns for a majority of green energy stocks compared to those of 2017 (which saw overall positive returns).
+The only 2 stocks to post consecutive positive returns in 2017 to 2018 are stock tickers ENPH and RUN.
+On the other hand, TERP is the only stock to have negative returns in both 2017 & 2018.

 ## Summary